Scottish Tartans Society: Splintering and closure

+In 1996, several members of the society left to create their own organisation, called the Scottish Tartans Authority (STA).
+The Scottish Tartans Society ran into financial difficulties and ceased to record new tartan designs around the year 2000.
+The society is now defunct.

 Scottish Tartans World Register

 The archives of the Scottish Tartans Society were kept, since STS's closure, by the Scottish Tartans World Register (STWR).
 This organisation was a non-authoritative body formed by a consultant to STS, and aimed to record any tartan, new or old, upon request.
-STWR is the trading name of a registered company, Tartan Registration Limited, also a registered Scottish charity.
+STWR was the trading name of a registered company, Tartan Registration Ltd, also a registered Scottish charity.

 STWR's database, also called the Scottish Tartans World Register, was based upon the Register of All Publicly Known Tartans, and included about 3,000 tartan designs.
 The STWR's data has been subsumed into that of the Scottish Register of Tartans (SRT) in Edinburgh, which is the Scottish government's official register of tartans.
 STWR no longer registers tartans, and directs interested parties to the SRT.
+STWR ceased operation some time after 2008.